IceHe/lib/cmd/a/ab.md

 ---

-- `ab` is a tool for benchmarking your Apache Hypertext Transfer Protocol (HTTP) server.
+`ab` is a tool for benchmarking your Apache Hypertext Transfer Protocol (HTTP) server.

 - It is designed to give you an impression of how your current Apache installation performs.
 - This especially shows you how many requests per second your Apache  installation is capable of serving.

 References

-- `man ab` on macOS
 - Using Apache Bench for simple load testing : https://vyspiansky.github.io/2019/12/02/apache-bench-for-load-testing

 ## Quickstart